 - Meanwhile, begin making the raspberry buttercream by mashing 12 oz raspberries and 3/4 cup sugar in a small saucepan.

 - Strain the raspberry mixture through a mesh strainer.
-Let the mixture cool completely.
+Let the mixture cool completely or refrigerate to speed up the cooling.
 You DO NOT want it to be warm at all.
 Having it even the slightest bit warm can make your buttercream too runny.

 - In the bowl of a stand mixture, combine the softened butter and cream cheese using the whisk attachment.